chourmovs/moode_debian/README.md

 # Moode_docker

-This bash script will allow you to setup a full fontionnal moode-player OS in a multicarch docker environment
+This bash script will allow you to setup a full fontionnal moode-player OS in a multicarch docker environment All the process is automated

-#### It will also detect and work on every armv7l machine running a "docker capable" linux.

-All the process is automated
 &nbsp;  &nbsp;